 “Getting to know the physical lay-out of the venue where you are getting married in advance is also recommended; this helps you to feel in control.
 Some people also find having lavender oil or something similar that is strong scented and a relaxant can help too.”

-Normally you’ll love to plan and have every detail under control, but it’s absolutely fine if you hate the process of planning a wedding.
+You might love to plan and have every detail under control, but it’s absolutely fine if you hate the process of planning a wedding.
 There’s an overwhelming amount of things to consider.
-It does not make you a bad bride or groom.
+It does not make you bad at wedding planning.

 Things will come around quickly as the wedding gets closer so pick a friend or family member you trust and delegate things like getting quotes from hair or make-up artists, picking up decorations or doing the final checks with the vendors the week before the wedding.
 That said, if it stresses you out even more to not do these things yourself, don’t feel you have to accept every offer of help.